• Sat. Mar 14th, 2026

 PARKING ENTITLEMENTS FOR BLUE BADGE HOLDERS

-A disabled parking permit, also known as a blue badge, allows the holder to park in designated parking spaces for disabled people, on roads, and in car parks for unlimited periods of time, free of charge across Cyprus.
+A disabled parking permit, also known as a blue badge, allows the holder to park free of charge for unlimited periods of time, in designated blue bay parking spaces across the Republic of Cyprus.
+Blue bays can be found on roads and in most car parks.

 ALL BADGES ACCEPTED